• Home

 I took homeopathic remedies.

-For a couple of years, they played a big role in retraining my body to sleep.
+For a couple of years, essential oils played a big role in retraining my body to sleep.

 Every now and then, insomnia rears its ugly head.
 But, almost always, I get enough sleep now.